ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/S01-Force_Fields_Overview.md

 exercises: 0
 questions:
 - "What are the categories of molecular dynamics force fields?"
+- "What force fields are available?"
+- "What systems they work best with?"
 objectives:
-- "Be able to recognize the strengths and weaknesses of different types of force fields"
+- "Be able to recognize the strengths and weaknesses of different types of force fields."
+- "Find out which force fields are available and which systems they are most suitable for."
 keypoints:
+- "There are different types of force fields designed for different types of simulations."
+- "Induction effects are not accounted for by fixed-charge force fields."
 - "Using more accurate and diverse target data allows MD force fields to be improved."
 ---